Packing and Storage Guide by Self Storage Plus

 - Keep in mind the weight of the filled box.
 It may seem like a great idea to have fewer boxes, but packing them full could make them too heavy for you to carry.

 - Label your boxes and wrapped items to make it easier to identify where items are.
-If you are moving, it may also help to label them with the room they should be placed in once they arrive at your new home.
+If you are moving, it may also help to label them with the room they belong in once they arrive at your new home.
 This will save you from having to move items again after your movers leave.
 Looking for more advice about moving?
 Our moving guide is full of helpful information so your transition to a new home can go smoothly.